OneOfTheInfiniteMonkeys/MTDL/README.md

   </div>
 </div>

 It should be noted that placing the LiPo battery attached to the rear of the MagTag will affect the thermal inertia.
 The capacity of the LiPo battery impacts the charge time.
-LiPo battery warnings are set to 3.7 Volts, ~88% new battery terminal voltage, lower voltages are <a href="https://cdn-shop.adafruit.com/datasheets/785060-2500mAh_specification_sheet.pdf">not recomended</a>.
+LiPo battery warnings are set to 3.7 Volts, ~88% new battery terminal voltage, lower voltages are <a rel="noopener noreferrer" href="https://cdn-shop.adafruit.com/datasheets/785060-2500mAh_specification_sheet.pdf" target="_blank">not recomended</a>.
 It was found allowing battery terminal voltage to fall lower also resulted in excessive charge times.

 ## MQQT
-Two <a href="https://en.wikipedia.org/wiki/MQTT">MQQT <a> streams are published if suitable settings are applied to the 'secrets.py' file.
+Two <a rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/MQTT" target="_blank">MQQT <a> streams are published if suitable settings are applied to the 'secrets.py' file.
 The streams are Temperature and Voltage of the battery (or USB if powered from a USB port).

-See <a href="https://learn.adafruit.com/mqtt-in-circuitpython">here</a> for more information on MQQT.
+See <a rel="noopener noreferrer" href="https://learn.adafruit.com/mqtt-in-circuitpython" target="_blank">here</a> for more information on MQQT.

 ## Features Summary
 The key features are shown below: